 4. Add extra hidden storage with a coffee table

-5. Get extra surface space with nesting tables
+5. Get extra surface space in your living room with nesting tables

 6. Use a sideboard to hide clutter

 7. Still got clutter lying around?
 Buy storage baskets

 Endlessly useful baskets come in lovely squidgy shapes and have a fabulous tactile quality that adds character to a scheme.
 Brissi’s Ostuni belly baskets with their pink pom poms are very versatile – you can use them for storing blankets, magazines, plants and all those too-numerous-to-mention remote controls we all seem to collect.